 That’s why now is a good time to buy some solid insurance while it’s cheap.
 That’s why I’ve come up with nine impressive dividend stocks to buy and hold.
 They have longevity and will weather any near-term storms.

-[Editor’s Note: This article was originally published Feb.
-2, 2018, but has been edited to reflect changes in the markets.]
+[Editor’s Note: This article was originally published on Feb.
+2, 2018, but it has been edited to reflect changes in the markets.]

 Impressive Dividend Stocks to Buy and Hold: Verizon (VZ)

 Verizon (NYSE:VZ) is a blue-chip communications pick with a solid 4.65% dividend.

 Whether it’s fiber optic cable, mobile communications or content delivered directly to its customers, Verizon is focused on maintaining its dominant position in the market.
 Recent deals on the content side show that VZ is very aware that how your subscribers get content is less valuable than what content they get.